Table of Contents

 We opened this article using a road as a metaphor to describe some of the challenges we face when we decide to move our businesses forward through innovation.
 To be a market leader, you must truly embrace the journey toward innovation.
 Understanding the value disciplines, and putting the value disciplines to work, will make that journey a lot easier.

-The experts at Digital Leadership are committed to transforming the world for the better by improving the ways businesses bring value to their customers.
+The experts at Digital Leadership are committed to transforming the world for the better by improving the ways businesses create value to their customers.
 If you have questions or comments about our commitment or how we can help you meet your innovation goals, please feel welcome to contact us.

 The road is long, but it’s easier to travel when we do it together!